These 17 Hidden Waterfalls In Massachusetts Will Take Your Breath Away

 What are the best waterfall hikes in Massachusetts?

 It doesn’t get much better than the many waterfalls hikes in Massachusetts.
-Doane’s Falls in Royalston is an easy trek at just a half of a mile, and it leads to a breathtaking waterfall.
+Doane’s Falls in Royalston is an easy trek at just a half mile, and it leads to a breathtaking waterfall.
 If you’re up for a bit of a challenge, follow the 7.5-mile Tully Lake Park Loop Trail that also leads to Doane’s Falls.
-At just a half of a mile, the trail that leads to Wahconah Falls in Dalton is picture-perfect.
+At just half a mile, the trail that leads to Wahconah Falls in Dalton is picture-perfect.
 The waterfall itself tumbles down 40 feet and is multi-tiered.
 Other top waterfall hikes in Massachusetts lead to Tannery Falls in Savoy, Peck Falls in Adams, and Goldmine Brook Falls in Chester.

 Does Massachusetts have any natural wonders?

 Yep, its waterfalls are some of the best natural wonders in the state.
 Fortunately, some of the best waterfalls in Massachusetts require little to no hiking.
 They are, unfortunately, hidden, so you really need to know where to look.
-Slatestone Brook Falls in Sunderland is picture-perfect all year around, although you really have to see it when the gold of the sun bounces off of the multi-tiered waterfall.
+Slatestone Brook Falls in Sunderland is picture-perfect all year round, although you really have to see it when the gold of the sun bounces off of the multi-tiered waterfall.
 Chapel Brook Falls in Ashford is simply breathtaking, especially when framed by the colors of fall.
 Bash Bish Falls in Mount Washington might be the most well-known waterfall in Massachusetts, making it a must addition to your bucket list.

 What are the most beautiful hikes in Massachusetts?

 On the hunt for scenic hiking trails in Massachusetts?
 You certainly won’t have to look very far.
 Massachusetts is bursting with beautiful hiking trails.
 Some of those scenic hikes, in fact, lead to spectacular surprises.
-Stroll through lush green on a picturesque boardwalk at Minute Man National Historic Park in Concord, which leads to an historic bridge.
+Stroll through lush green on a picturesque boardwalk at Minute Man National Historic Park in Concord, which leads to a historic bridge.
 It’s the perfect spot for snapping photographs.
 Manhan Rail Trail in Western Massachusetts, Shining Sea Bike and Walking Path in Falmouth, Doyle Conservation Center in Leominster, and Willard Brook State Forest in Townsend also feature simply breathtaking hikes.